yuan-jiang/yuan-jiang.github.io/_posts/2020-09-18-how-to-import-millions-of-records-into-mysql.md

 )
 {% endhighlight %}
 And an active record model is defined as `VisitorId`.
-Now we have say more 1 million such visitor ids needed to be inserted into this table.
+Now we have say more than 1 million such visitor ids needed to be inserted into this table.

 # Solution
 ### Use CSV as the data source